karlwelzel/ar3-matlab/README.md

 ```
 from within the `libraries/mgh` folder.

+Alternatively, if you have downloaded the code as a ZIP file, copy the contents of the https://github.com/johngardenghi/mgh repository in the `libraries/mgh/fortran` folder before following the instructions above.

 ### Set up a Python virtual environment

 This project makes use of [Weights and Biases](https://wandb.ai) to store the results of individual runs.